Running Endurance: How to Build Lasting Stamina

 Recovery and Adaptation

-Without recovery, endurance training breaks you down.
-With recovery, it builds you up.
-Prioritise sleep, nutrition, mobility and rest days.
-Include a down week every three to four weeks to consolidate gains and reset fatigue.
+Recovery is what turns training stress into sustainable progress.
+Without it you break down.
+With it you grow stronger.
+Prioritise sleep, nutrition, steady hydration and rest days.
+Include a reduced volume week every three to four weeks to consolidate gains and manage fatigue.

 Train in Cycles